afsalthaj/fp-generator/datagen_why.md

 -------

-## So why should I use fp-generator ?
+## fp-generator vs ScalaCheck ?

-You don't need to use fp-generator
+Well, we don't need to use fp-generator if:

-* If we don't care granular control over behavior of data.
+* we don't care granular control over behavior of data.
 In other words, we don't need to control the generation of A and B transactions separately, we want them to have a unified arbitrary behavior with a few value compositons.

-* If we don't care timing of each generation.
+* we don't care timing of each generation.
-* If generation code doesn't involve talking to external systems during processing, and associated back-pressure handling.
+* generation code doesn't involve talking to external systems during processing, and associated back-pressure handling.
-* If concurrency and order of data isn't a thing at all
+* concurrency and order of data isn't a concern at all

 All that you care is arbitrary instances of a `case class` and printing it out to test your function/system, then most probably [ScalaCheck] (https://github.com/rickynils/scalacheck) is the way to go!